Ecotourism

-Martin County in an outdoor paradise with its four-story height restriction, 100k acres of park and conservation land, five state parks, including Jonathan Dickinson State Park, the largest in Southeast Florida, a federally designated Wild and Scenic River, the Nathaniel P. Reed Hobe Sound National Wildlife Refuge, two aquatic preserve and the Indian River Lagoon, one of the most bio-diver estuaries in the Northern hemisphere.
+Martin County in an outdoor paradise with its four-story height restriction, over 100k acres of park and conservation land, five state parks, including Jonathan Dickinson State Park, the largest in Southeast Florida, a federally designated Wild and Scenic River, the Nathaniel P. Reed Hobe Sound National Wildlife Refuge, four aquatic preserves and the Indian River Lagoon, one of the most bio-diver estuaries in the Northern hemisphere.

 Did You Know?